 A scrumptious new rose color that captures the hues of ripe pumpkins lying in the field in fall; fragrant carmel orange and copper blooms form perfectly in cluster atop deep green glossy leaves; very good disease resistance and a multiple bloomer

 Pumpkin Patch Rose is bathed in stunning fragrant harvest gold recurved flowers with orange overtones and coppery-bronze centers at the ends of the branches from mid spring to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Pumpkin Patch Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 It has no significant negative characteristics.

 Pumpkin Patch Rose is recommended for the following landscape applications;